iam-idi/KwadoCrypt/README.md

 //user's new password
 const newPassword = newpassword123;

-//fetch your two password hashes from DB const { passwordPri, encryptedPasswordLSH } = await fetchPasswordsFromDB();
+//fetch your two passwords, bcrypt hashed and, LSH hashed and AES encrypted from DB const { passwordPri, encryptedPasswordLSH } = await fetchPasswordsFromDB();

 //Check if new password is same as passwordPri using bcrypt